Sumo meets Marcie

 The mountain range that included Mt.
 Rocks wasn’t that far from the desert, so we set off, abandoning our car at the door.
 Bye, friend Chocobo!
 Mt.
 Rocks was essentially a giant dungeon.
 I’m sure the developers saw the place as a number of smaller caves connected by overworld, but your path is so streamlined that the entire mountain range might as well have been a single dungeon.
 It was so railroaded that I’m not sure where “Mt.
 Rocks” begins and the mountain range ends.
 Several guides online suggested that only the last cave was “Mt.
 Rocks” proper, but others went the other way, so I guess it’s up to the player.

 After a quick foray into the nearby desert, we turned back and tracked down a Chocobo egg we had heard about in Menos, and after a quick walk we found it at the end of an optional path.
-Of course it hatched right in front of us.
-The Chocobo imprinted on us, because that is the only thing baby birds ever do in stories like this, and it joined us as a partner.
-Naturally the Chocobo couldn’t attack, though if you used its ASK, it would let you ride it so that you would become invulnerable like any other Chocobo in the series.
+Naturally, it hatched right in front of us and Chocobo imprinted on us, because that is the only thing baby birds ever do in stories like this, and it joined us as a partner.
+The Chocobo couldn’t attack, though if you used its ASK, it would let you ride it so that you would become invulnerable like any other Chocobo in the series.
 Not bad for a newborn.
-Oddly enough, this was an optional portion of the game, despite some events that will follow…
+Oddly enough, recruiting the Chocobo is optional, despite some events that will follow…

-I should probably talk about Level Ups before we get much further.
-With each level up, we were able to upgrade one of our four stats, with would give smaller upgrades to two related stats.
-This looked like it was going to get complicated, but early on we discovered that if we alternated between Power and Wisdom, we would have balanced stats, and since we needed that early on, we saw no reason to lose it as we continued.
+I should probably talk about level ups before we get much further.
+Sumo gains XP for each kill as normal for an RPG, and with each level up, you’re able to upgrade one of our four stats, with would give smaller upgrades to two related stats.
+This looked like it was going to get complicated, but early on we discovered that if we alternated between Power and Wisdom, we would have balanced stats, and since we needed that early on, we stuck to it, and saw no reason to stop as we got towards the end of the game!
 In short, Power does the hitting, Wisdom upgrades your MP and magic attack strength, Stamina influenced your defence and HP, and Will works the Will bar.
 The Will Bar is a bar at the bottom of the screen that filled at a rate based on your Will stat, but would empty if you attacked.
-It’s useless until it’s filled, but once filled, it would upgrade your next attack to a special one: axes would be thrown, swords would spin like a blender if you used the wide swing, or would cause Sumo to dash back and forth like a prototype for Kingdom Heart’s Sonic Blade if you used a stab.
+It’s useless until it’s filled, but once filled, it would upgrade your next attack to a special one: axes can be thrown, swords spin like a blender if you used the wide swing, or would cause Sumo to dash back and forth like a prototype for Kingdom Heart’s Sonic Blade if you use a stab.

 This “wait and attack” mechanic became a central in later Mana games, but unfortunately in this game the will bar never upgrades except in terms of speed.
 This means the only way the devs could upgrade the will bar was to start it off so slow that it takes nearly a full minute to fill.
 It doesn’t really become viable until the late game.
 The levelling system in Sword of Mana was much more complicated, getting into some real tangles with a one-way class upgrade system, I’m sort of glad we didn’t have to put up with it.